ianmuchina/blog/content/blog/12-tweet-embed.md

 {{<tweet id="20">}}

-I had a lot of fun implementing it and I even added some features not available in the official embed.
+I had a lot of fun implementing it.
+I even added some features not available in the official embed.

 ## Features